 Retail units are under threat due to the change to online shopping and the impact of the COVID-19 pandemic on our shopping habits.
 However, redevelopment of retail units in core village and town centres to alternative uses can have a negative impact on essential shopping requirements for local communities and the local economy and can result in the loss of local employment opportunities.
-Their loss can also result in dead frontages and unattractive frontages.
 The policy seeks to safeguard retail units to support sustainable communities and placemaking priorities within our towns and villages.